TonyTang2001/BeatOnDocuments/Privacy Policy.md

 The document presented is for purpose of providing information regarding the privacy policy of the software application **Beat On** on Apple's platforms.
 The content of this document is written as-is and on behalf of the state of the software application upon the time of release.

 This is not a document drafted for law-enforcement purposes.
 This document does not have legal effects.
-The developer reserves the right of final interpretation for this documentation.
+The developer reserves the right of final interpretation for this document.

 ---